What Is The New Heart Of Ezekiel 36:26

 Quick Answer

-To fully understand it is helpful to note from the start that the promise not only includes God bringing transformation into the life—defined as a new mind, but also removing that which stands in the way of that transformation—the stubborn attitude.
+To fully understand it is helpful to remember from the start that the promise not only includes God-enabled human transformation, referred to as receiving a "new heart"—later defined as a new mind, but also a God-enabled removing that which stands in the way of the desired transformation—self-originated efforts and a stubborn attitude.

 In the Bible, we find helpful information in Ezekiel 36:23-27; Deuteronomy 30:6; Psalms.
 51:10; Jeremiah 32:39; Psalms 144:12; John 3:3, 5-6,; 2 Corinthians 3:18; 2 Corinthians 5:17; Galatians 6:15; Ephesians 2:10; Revelation 21:5.
 From these verses, we learn that we can ask for a new heart, that receiving a new heart is transforming, and affects the people that live around us.